bcomnes/sublime-tron-color-scheme/README.md

 # sublime-tron-color-scheme

+**WAITING ON PACKAGE CONTROL TO PUBLISH.
+SEE: https://github.com/bcomnes/sublime-tron-color-scheme/issues/3**

 A standalone fork of the Tron and Tron Legacy color schemes from [ColorSublime](http://colorsublime.com/?q=tron).
 Install the following package control package:

 ```